ajtheguy/SRX-Session-Analyzer/README.txt

 #
 #
 #History:
+#10/11/19 - Updated CLI to 1.0 Gamma.
+Fixed option and linebreaker print bugs.
 #12/08/11 - Version 1.5 - Added the first set of plugins for SRX Session Analyzer.
 These plugins can analyze traffic log files (syslog or locally logged)
 #             and give you the ability to parse for top talkers by various data points.
 Needs additional testing as it's only been tested on 11.2 syslog output.
 #12/07/11 - Version 1.3 - Added some basic GUI items, file, edit, plugins and help.
 Fixed a couple of minor bugs.